 Once again he failed in getting the information, again explaining the department couldn’t help.
 He then went on about how the flight was being operated by a third party and how we would have to get in touch with them ourselves.
 He was going on about how two airlines are offering seats on the same flight, so he or the other departments were unable to get the information we wanted.

 At this point, we had been in the travel gents for approx 40 minutes.
 I’d had enough, I knew we weren’t going to get the info we needed, so we went for a coffee.
 After chatting it over, we decided to go back and see if there was anybody else we could speak to.
 As soon as we entered through the door, the same young man jumped up and beckoned us over.
 Oh boy, back to square one.

-I told him we weren’t happy.
-I explained I couldn’t believe that it was this difficult to source the info we needed.
+We explained we weren’t happy and the fact we couldn’t believe that it was this difficult to source the info we needed.
 I wasn’t prepared to book anything until I was confident in how I board the plane, how my wheelchair would be looked after etc. Why is this sort of info not readily available to everyone/anyone needing it?
 He couldn’t or wouldn’t answer.